OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 |iOS|any|Safari with WKWebView|
 |Android|any|Chrome|

-## Perpetual Office on Windows
+## Perpetual versions of Office on Windows

-For perpetual Office on Windows, the browser that is used is determined by the operating system, the Office version, whether the license is consumer or commercial, and whether the Edge WebView2 (Chromium-based) is installed.
+For perpetual versions of Office on Windows, the browser that is used is determined by the operating system, the Office version, whether the license is consumer or commercial, and whether the Edge WebView2 (Chromium-based) is installed.

 |OS|Office version|Consumer vs. Commercial|Edge WebView2 (Chromium-based) installed?|Browser|
 |:-----|:-----|:-----|:-----|:-----|